One-Pan Chicken and Noodles: Your Comfort Dinner Recipe

 How To Cook One-Pan Chicken And Noodles

-- Heat your pan.
+1. Heat your pan.

-Add your bite-sized chicken pieces (thighs or breasts) to the hot pan.
+Add your small chicken chunks (thighs or breasts) and 1 cup of diced carrots to the hot pan.
 Sprinkle in some salt, pepper, garlic powder, and onion powder.

-Sear until the chicken is golden on the outside—about 4–5 minutes.
-It doesn’t have to be cooked through yet; it’ll finish cooking with the noodles. - Pour in the broth and milk.
+Sear until the chicken is golden on the outside, about 4–5 minutes.
+The carrots will start to soften and sweeten.
+The chicken doesn’t have to be cooked through yet; it’ll finish cooking with the noodles.

 Cover the pan and simmer on medium-low heat for 10–12 minutes, stirring once or twice.
-The noodles will soak up the broth and get perfectly tender. - Add the creaminess.
+The noodles will soak up the broth and get perfectly tender.

 Once the noodles are soft and most of the liquid has reduced into a creamy sauce, stir in ½ cup grated Parmesan cheese.
-It’ll melt right in, creating a silky finish. - Sneak in the greens (optional).
+It’ll melt right in, creating a silky finish.

 Nutritional Benefits